-Atlas Arteria seeks to achieve or maintain (as the case may be) a gender balance of at least 40% men and 40% women on its Boards, within senior executive roles and across all employees.
-For this purpose, 'senior executives' is defined as Atlas Arteria executive team members, their direct reports in senior roles and CEOs of the wholly and majority owned businesses.
-The below tables confirm that Atlas Arteria's diversity targets were again met in 2022.
+Atlas Arteria has a 40/40/20 (male/female/other) commitment and seeks to achieve or maintain (as the case may be) a gender balance of at least 40% men and 40% women across its combined Boards, within senior executive roles and across all employees.
+For this purpose, 'senior executives' is defined as Atlas Arteria Executive Team members, their direct reports in senior roles and CEOs of the wholly and majority owned businesses.
+The below tables confirm that Atlas Arteria's diversity targets were again met in 2023.

-2022 Diversity performance
+2023 Diversity objectives and performance